kubevela/kubevela/design/vela-core/APIServer-Catalog.md

 To provide a bundle of definitions, we could define package dependency.
 So a parent package could depend on multiple atomic packages to provide a full-fledged capability.

 Package dependency solution will simplify the structure and provide more atomic packages.
 But this is not a simple problem and beyond the current scope.
-We might revisit this on future roadmap.
+We will add this on future roadmap.

+### Multi-tenancy

+For initial version we plan to implement APIServer without multi-tenancy.
+But as an applicatio platform we expect multi-tenancy is a necessary part of Vela.
+We will keep API compatibility and might add some sort of auth token (e.g. JWT) as a query parameter in the future.